adonisjs/ace/.github/CONTRIBUTING.md

 # Contributing

-AdonisJs is a community driven project.
+AdonisJS is a community driven project.
 You are free to contribute in any of the following ways.

 - [Coding style](coding-style)
 - [Fix bugs by creating PR's](fix-bugs-by-creating-prs)